Vault configuration

-This integration will store secrets in the Vault KV Secrets Engine - Version 2 (opens new window).
-Kestra authentications must have full read & write policies (opens new window) on this secrets store.
-You can optionally change root-engine
+This integration will store secrets in the Vault KV Secrets Engine - Version 2.
+Kestra authentications must have full read and write policies on this secrets store.
+You can optionally change root-engine or namespace (if you use Vault Enterprise).

-You can use a Userpass Auth Method (opens new window) using the following configuration:
+You can use a Userpass Auth Method using the following configuration:

 kestra: